djintalkalan/React-Native-INTL-Phone-Input/README.md

-# React-Native-INTL-Phone-Input
+# dj-intl-phone-input
 It's an international phone input with phone mask.

+This library is forked from React-Native-INTL-Phone-Input

 ![](mgif.gif)